“Go forth and sow your wild oats, my son!”, my Dad used to say when I was a teenager.

 However, when the inflammatory response is too severe, it can cause damage to certain tissues like arteries and veins, resulting in atherosclerosis and other vascular disorders.

-The avenanthramides in oats permit the cytokines to signal the inflammatory response, and dilate the blood vessels in the brain, but reduce the intensity of the response so that it does not cause damage.
+The avenanthramides in oats permit the cytokines to signal the inflammatory response, and dilate the blood vessels in the brain.

 Clear as mud?

-Oat Straw Extract – Boosts Mood & Enhances Creativity
+Oat Straw Extract Benefits – Boosts Mood & Enhances Creativity

 Studies have also shown that taking oat straw extract results in slight improvements in memory, reaction times, and a stronger resistance to stress.